devent/globalpom-parent/README.md

 Declares all dependencies and all maven plugins needed for a Advanced Natural Research Institute software project.
-It will declare the listed properties, add plugin to deploy source and test sources and deploy the project-tests with the project jar.
+It declares the properties, adds plugin to deploy source and test sources and deploys the project-tests with the project jar.

 ## SCM